 Note: If you can’t find any decent tomatoes, I think you could use canned whole tomatoes.
 Just use 2-3 whole canned tomatoes and it should work out okay.

 The sauce for this Lomo Saltado is very important.
 The vinegar really makes the whole dish in my opinion.
 Just whisk together the soy sauce with the vinegar and the cumin and tomato paste.

-You could use a lot of different cuts of beef for this, but I like a nice piece of sirloin steak which I sliced thin and tried to remove any large pieces of fat.
+You could use many different cuts of beef for this, but I like a nice piece of sirloin steak which I sliced thin and tried to remove any large pieces of fat.

-Get your wok hot over high heat and then add a drizzle of oil if your pan is dry.
+Get your wok or skillet hot over high heat and then add a drizzle of oil if your pan is dry.